rbhatia1997/deep-learning-notes/Course Material/Improving_Deep_Neural_Networks.md

 You want the train/test sets to be normalized in the same way.
 If you use unnormalized features, the range of parameters will be very different; the impact of this is that the learning rates change and it's harder to do gradient descent on a non symmetric graph.
 Sometimes the derivatives (gradient) can get very big or very small and makes training difficult.
 The weights W, if they're a little bigger than the identity matrix, can cause the activations to explode; if W is a little less than the identity, the activations will decrease exponentially.
 These are for very deep neural networks.

 You can set a weight matrix to be np.random.randn(shape) * sqrt(1/n[l-1)]).
 This is caused Xavier's initialization.
 You can use ReLU which is the same thing except it becomes 2/n[l-1].
 Gradient checking can check if you're doing back propagation is correctly.
+Using a two-sided difference in derivative computation is more effective and accurate.
+You'll have some parameters in your parameters; you need to reshape your parameters into a big vector theta.
+Take the derivative parameters are reshape them into a big vector dtheta.
+Now, J is a function of the giant parameter vector theta.
+For each component of theta, take a two sided difference; you end up with a dtheta_approx.
+You find the eucledian distance between the dtheta_approx and dtheta.

+Use gradient checking only to debug things.
+If algorithm fails a grad check, look at the components to try to identify the bug.
+Grad check doesn't work with dropout; but don't forget regularization if that's what you're using.

 ## Week 2